bmwcarit/joynr/wiki/jee.md

 ### Deactivate MoxyJson

-Apparently GF4 ships with MoxyJson which may cause problems like this, when you try to parse JSON within your application.
+Apparently Glassfish / Payara 4.1 ships with MoxyJson which may cause problems like the following, when you try to parse JSON within your application.

     [2016-09-01T16:27:37.782+0200] [Payara 4.1] [SEVERE] []   [org.glassfish.jersey.message.internal.WriterInterceptorExecutor] [tid: _ThreadID=28 _ThreadName=http-listener-1(3)] [timeMillis: 1472740057782] [levelValue: 1000] [[MessageBodyWriter not found for media type=application/json, type=class xxx.JsonClass, genericType=class xxx.JsonClass.]]

-There are two possible solutions available.

-Preferred solution:

 To integrate your own dependency you need to disable the MoxyJson with the below code.

     @ApplicationPath("/")
     public class ApplicationConfig extends Application {

-      /**
-       * {@inheritDoc}
-       */
       @Override
       public Map<String, Object> getProperties() {
         final Map<String, Object> properties = new HashMap<String, Object>();